erabug/wikigraph/readme.md

 You can check out the project [here](http://ec2-54-148-235-143.us-west-2.compute.amazonaws.com/).

-*It takes 3 clicks: Harry Potter -> British literature -> the spread of the printing press -> the Spanish Inquisition
+*It takes 3 clicks.
+One path: Harry Potter -> British literature -> the spread of the printing press -> the Spanish Inquisition

 ###Contents
 - [Features](#features)